The Einstein-Maxwell system, Ward identities, and the Vilkovisky construction: Pure quantum gravity in the one-loop approximation

 where $\tau$ is the proper time, with a corresponding expression for the ghost contribution $i{\rm Tr}\log Q^{-1}$.
 This method is convenient because of the Campbell-Baker-Hausdorff identity:

-with $A$ an arbitrary operator and $\delta A$ an infinitesimal variation that does not commute with $A$; this identity is convenient for a perturbative expansion of the effective action. (\ref{roxanne}) is an exact but possibly divergent representation of the effective action, where a regularization is achieved by a modification of the proper time integral at the lower end.
+with $A$ an arbitrary operator and $\delta A$ an infinitesimal variation that does not commute with $A$; this identity allows a perturbative expansion of the effective action. (\ref{roxanne}) is an exact but possibly divergent representation of the effective action, where a regularization is achieved by a modification of the proper time integral at the lower end.

 The metric tensor $g_{\mu \nu}$ is split according to:

 with $g_{\mu \nu}$ a classical background metric field, while $h_{\mu \nu}$ is the quantum fluctuation field.
 A coordinate transformation implies for $h_{\mu\nu}$: